tormodb/academic_blog/public/files/Tormod_CV.md

 - I have authored or co-authored a total of 45 publications (journal articles, book chapters and reports).
-I am the first author of 14 peer reviewed journal articles and the senior author on 9.
-My articles have been cited 696 times, my _h_-index is 11 and my _i10_-index is 13 according to information gathered by [Google Scholar](https://scholar.google.com/citations?user=TMC38ZgAAAAJ&hl=en). _(Updated 08.01.2020)_.
+I am the first author of 13 peer reviewed journal articles and the senior author on 9.
+My articles have been cited 703 times, my _h_-index is 11 and my _i10_-index is 14 [according to Google Scholar](https://scholar.google.com/citations?user=TMC38ZgAAAAJ&hl=en). _(Updated 23.01.2020)_.
 <!-- 2.
 A list of up to ten publications in major national or international peer-reviewed multidisciplinary scientific journals and/or in the leading national or international peer-reviewed journals, peer-reviewed conferences proceedings and/or monographs of their respective research fields.
 Indicate, if possible, the number of citations (excluding self- citations). -->
-- I have written one report on social inequalities in child mental health commissioned by the Norwegian Directorate of Health.
+- I am the sole author of a report on social inequalities in child mental health commissioned by the Norwegian Directorate of Health.
 <!-- 5.
 Examples of leadership/participation in industrial or public innovation or design and/or highlights from research or innovation with societal impact (if applicable). -->
+- My research has been featured in several national policy documents, such as the [Government Strategy document for Children living in poverty](https://www.regjeringen.no/en/dokumenter/children-living-in-poverty/id2410107/).
+It was also the foundation for the main focus of the Norwegian Psychology Association in 2016-2019.
--	I have given more than 57 invited talks for more than 7 400 particpants in the period from 2015 to 2019.
-Among those are several keynote presentations at national and nordic conferences.
-Further details available on [my teaching website:  tormodteaching.netlify.com](https://tormodteaching.netlify.com/appendd.html).
+-	I have been invited to give 57 talks for more than 7 400 participants in the period from 2015 to 2019.
+Among those were several keynote presentations at national and nordic conferences.
+[Further details are available on my teaching website:  tormodteaching.netlify.com](https://tormodteaching.netlify.com/appendd.html).
+- I have collaborated with journalists on many dissemination projects, one of the most successful being "[Historier om fattigdom [Stories of Poverty]](https://www.bt.no/emne/Historier_om_fattigdom)", a series of articles published in the Norwegian newspaper Bergens Tidende, which by January 6th.
+2020 had been read more than 1.2 million times.
-- Additional supervison experience include 6 Masters theses, 12 student papers (one of which has been published), and 3 summer scholarship papers.
+- Additional supervison experience include several funded student scholarships and many student papers (one of which has been published).
 Further details available upon request.

 \newpage